RihardsJ/prime-multiplication-table/README.md

 Consider recursive solutions for getPrimeNumber and multiplicationTable functions which may increase the performance.
 Different table types can be created such as: simple multiplication table, even number multiplication table etc.
 Inspect more bugs.
 Optimze the code.
 Add velocity calculations to issues and compare with estimates.
+Add error handling.

 ## Performance & Known issues